 One randomized, placebo-controlled double-blind study found that two Lactobacillus strains administered orally improved the vaginal flora in postmenopausal women (European Journal of Obstetrics, Gynecology and Reproductive Biology, Nov., 2008).
 Although the women in this study were given capsules, the probiotics used are commonly found in live-culture yogurt.

 The Bottom Line on Yogurt for Yeast Infections:

 Douching with yogurt is messy.
 Although it might be helpful for some women, the data are sparse.
 Eating yogurt with live cultures might be helpful and probably won’t hurt.

 Share your own experience below.
-What has worked for you and what has failed?
+What has worked for treating yeast infections, and what has failed?
 Others may benefit from your story.